techgrounds/techgrounds-laminated-denim/06_Azure_3/06_completed_assignments/AZ-16_activeDirectorySecurity.md

 ##### [Azure AD licenses](https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-whatis)
 Azure Active Directory features four different payment options:
 * **Free:** which is available to anyone with a subscription to any MS Online business service.
 Ancilliary functions are available to those with a subscription to a number of Office 365 offerings.
+The free subscription supports 50 000 objects or users.
 * **Premium P1:** This allows users to access on-prem and cloud resources.
 It also supports dynamic groups, self-service group management, Microsoft Identity Manager, and self-service password reset.
 * **Premium P2:** In addition to the above, P2 offers Azure Active Directory Identity Protection.
 This provides Conditional Access and Privileged Identity Management.
 * **Pay as you go:** This allows one to purchase licenses for specific features, such as Azure AD B2C.